 The locations of recent records of this species have been supressed for conservation reasons.
 It was 'rediscovered' on a field trip that I did with A.M.
 Sundholm in 2010, over forty years since the last known record in SA.

 In 2021, after 23 years of collecting there, R.V.
-Glatz made the first collection of the species from KI.
+Glatz made the first collection of the species from Kangaroo Island.

-The adults found on Dryland Tea-tree Melaleuca lanceolata appeared to have only recently emerged, and this, taken together with host relationships of related species and the habitats in which this species occurs, points to M. lanceolata as a probable larval host plant.
+Adults that I found on Dryland Tea-tree Melaleuca lanceolata appeared to have only recently emerged.
+This, taken together with known host relationships of related species and the habitats in which T. congener occurs, points to M. lanceolata as a probable larval host plant.

 ¹ Legend | regions | SA State Herbarium regions (map)